Juhani

 issues with business management is needed.
 This takes place in a natural way at

-four levels of the leadership: - The normative and cultural level (corporate
+- The normative and cultural level (corporate

 including how these principles are to be applied in practice on the basis of the

-be delegated. - The strategic level (strategic business areas and units), where
+- The strategic level (strategic business areas and units), where

 decisions are made by the general manager of the business unit and the other top